 5. Choose your distributor wisely

 There is an increasing number of wine distributors in Bangkok, some of which have been around for a very long time, others are new kids on the block to watch for as they are bringing new interesting wines on the market.
-The basic rule here is this: You do not source the same wines that are available in retail stores, you need to source from HORECA suppliers.
+The basic rule here is this: You do not source the same wines that are available in retail stores, you need to source from HORECA vendors.
 You also don’t need to work with 20 different suppliers if you only have 100 references in your list.
 You do not automatically go for the cheapest.
 You need the most reactive, accurate and reliable supplier.
 Some of the questions you may want to ask involve the shipping and storing, delivery of their wines… especially the premium wines: In our a tropical climate, these wine needs to be protected from heat.
 Your distributors are also great sources of information about new products, market trends and your competitors.
 Some may be able to extend credit, which can be useful when cash-flow is an issue.

 6. Store your wine properly and in a cool place

 It always amazes me to see how poorly wines may be stored in some restaurants.
 I recently went to a pricey restaurant in Bangkok that has a really nice wine list: I pretty much loved everything they had listed.
 I picked a Barbaresco and the server just pulled the bottle from a shelve behind me!
 I couldn’t believe it… there was several other premium wines standing up on shelves at room temperature.